Happy Holidays!

 Saturday we did a 12 mile out and back hike to Upper Holland Lake.
 The hike had about 2000 feet of elevation gain, which ended up being the difference between fall and winter.

-Cabin Hil Hiking Holland Lake Holland Lake 2 Larch Pine Heron Creek Hil Snow Trees Upper Holland Lake Holland Holland Lake 2
+Cabin Hil Hiking Holland Lake Holland Lake 2 Larch Pine Heron Creek Hil Snow Trees Upper Holland Lake Holland Lake 2

 The Mount Vernon Dredge